 Why do synthetics offer an advantage in reducing motor oil viscosity?

 Formulating a 0W-XX motor oil using only conventional base oils is extremely difficult, if not impossible.
 Formulators can achieve the 0W rating, but the oil will vaporize more readily at higher temperatures.
 It’ll also fail other required industry tests.
 Simply put, formulating lubricants is a give/take, and conventional base oils don’t provide near the performance as synthetics.
 This requires formulators to give up too much required performance in one area to gain it in another.

 Synthetics’ improved flow during cold starts also improves fuel economy.
 Since they don’t contain waxes, which are inherent to conventional oils, they don’t thicken as much when your vehicle sits overnight.
 In the morning, when you start your vehicle and drive away, the motor oil, transmission fluid and gear lube don’t require as much effort to circulate.
 This results in less wasted energy and improved fuel economy.

 It’s important to note that “cold” doesn’t only apply to us northern folks.
-“Normal” operating temperature for a vehicle can be up to 235ºF, and anything below that is considered cold to your engine.
+“Normal” operating temperature for a vehicle can be up to 235ºF.
+Anything below that is considered “cold” to your engine.
 So even down south at the height of summer, synthetics’ improved cold-flow can still help improve fuel economy.